andreselia/B250-data-analysis/docs/4_ucsc_link.md

 Uploading /icgc/dkfzlsdf/analysis/OE0532/21012/analysis/output/gen_tracks/all_unique/S8_MEF_LC_minus.bw
 ```

+> **_NOTE:_** DKFZ FTP-server stores files for a certain period of time, and then deletes them.

 ## 3.2 FileZilla

 Alternatively, use FileZilla to manually transfer all files.
 Install basic (free) FileZilla version and connect to ftp.dkfz-heidelberg.de
-Load corresponding .bw files from cluster to local system.
-Important: Create same directory path as written in ucsc_track_annotation.txt file!
+Load corresponding .bw files from cluster to local system. **_IMPORTANT:_** Create same directory path as written in ucsc_track_annotation.txt file!
 Copy .bw files to the newly created directory.

-In FileZilla: Navigate to local directory in the left panel.
+**_In FileZilla:_** Navigate to local directory in the left panel.
 Drag and Drop the parent directory ('/B250/...') to outgoing panel on the right.
 The directory pathway will be created in FileZilla.

-> **_NOTE:_** DKFZ FTP-server stores files for a certain period of time, and then deletes them.

 ## 4. Create UCSC session